VISIBOX FAQs

 Visibox uses the OS's native webcam support.
 So you can use any standard USB webcam.
 Additionally, you can connect higher-quality cameras with HDMI-to-USB adapters like the Elgato Cam Link.

-Can I use virtual camera software such as Snap Camera or EpocCam with Visibox?
+Can I use virtual camera software such as OBS, Snap Camera, EpocCam with Visibox?

 Yes.
 Virtual camera applications pretend to be hardware webcams connected to your computer.
 They can act as a processor for an existing webcam – like Snap, allowing you to to modify your webcam image (changing backgrounds or putting on virtual hats).
 A virtual camera such as EpocCam will allow you to use your phone as a camera for Visibox – as long as both the phone and computer are on the same network.